Deltares/CoSMoS/docs/_build/html/_sources/manual.rst.txt

 User manual
 =====

-With the **CoSMoS** system, users can automatically integrate, pre-process, run, and post-process models for hindcasting and forecasting storm impact.
+CoSMoS (Coastal Storm Modelling System) is a Python-based model workflow engine for forecasting and hindcasting coastal hazards (storm surge, waves, coastal (compound) flooding and erosion).
 This user manual assists **CoSMoS** users in:

 - Understanding the CoSMoS code.
-- Quickly adding models to the CoSMoS model database.
-- Setting up a model scenario.
+- Setting up a CoSMoS system for your area of interest.
 - Running CoSMoS.

 .. toctree::